SAP-samples/teched2023-AD263/exercises/ex0/README.md

 ## Demo Application for this excercise

-To demonstrate the different functionality a demo application was deployed to your group subaccount AD263-XXX ***(replace XXX with your group number)***.
-This demo application will service two different purposed:
+To demonstrate the different functionalities a demo application was deployed to your group subaccount AD263-XXX ***(replace XXX with your group number)***.
+This demo application will service two different purposes:

 1. Incident Management
 	- Display incidents and incident details